sanower786/HybridContrastiveTrollDetection/README.md

 - **Brier Score:** 0.027

-These results outperform multiple baselines, including Logistic Regression, SGD Classifier, BERT, DistilBERT, and RoBERTa.
+These results outperform multiple baselines, including Logistic Regression, SGD Classifier, BERT, DistilBERT, RoBERTa and The LLM baseline is evaluated independently to preserve the design focus on contrastive hybrid representations.

 ---